About

 I am a Lecturer in Philosophy at the University of Leeds.
 Before that, I was a Postdoctoral Fellow jointly with the Department of Philosophy and at the McCoy Family Center for Ethics in Society at Stanford University.
 I received my PhD in philosophy at the University of Maryland, College Park.

-My primary research projects are in philosophy of science (especially biology), philosophy of race, and political philosophy.
-In my projects, I often draw on the theoretical and experimental tools of biology to illuminate broader issues in philosophy of race, political philosophy, and public policy.
+My primary research projects are in philosophy of science, philosophy of race, and political philosophy.
+In my projects, I often draw on the theoretical and emprical approaches of natural and social sciences to illuminate broader issues in philosophy of race, political philosophy, and public policy.

-In political philosophy, my main projects are in defending a novel electoral system, advancing an account of domination for theorizing about algorithmic governance, and intergenerational justice.
+In political philosophy, my work is at the intersection of philosophy and public policy.
+I am currently working on projects defending a novel electoral system, advancing an account of domination for theorizing about algorithmic governance, and about intergenerational justice.

 Contact